zen-browser/surfer/docs/content/getting-started/overview.md

 The binary name is the name that your program will be run from.
 We recommend that you add `-browser` to the end to [avoid conflicts with common utilities](https://github.com/dothq/browser/issues/604).

 ```
 ?
-Enter the name of the binary › gluon-example-browser
+Enter the name of the binary › surfer-example-browser
 ```

 Vendor is the company (or solo developer) who is creating the browser.